Index.

 Introduction.

 This article describes how to install virtual web servers using Nginx, PHP and MySQL.
 PHP and Nginx will be installed on this DMZ server, but MySQL should already be running on the Home Server host.
 When MySQL runs on the host, you can safely use phpmyadmin on the host because it won’t be available from the Internet, only from within your network.
 Using only one MySQL installation saves system resources.
-With a firewall rule we only allow MySQL from this DMZ host, and in MySQL itself only databases that are needed by the DMZ machine will be allowed to do so.
+By mounting /var/run/mysql from the host we can use the MySQL server using the standard socket as if MySQL is running on the web server.
+And, this is a whole lot faster then connecting to the MySQL server using the network.

 Installation.